hdShang/arxiv-daily/docs/cs-RO/2025-09-05/papers/250905397v1-roboballet-planning-for-multi-robot-reaching-with-graph-neural-netwo.md

 ---
 layout: default
-title: RoboBallet: Planning for Multi-Robot Reaching with Graph Neural Networks and Reinforcement Learning
+title: "RoboBallet: Planning for Multi-Robot Reaching with Graph Neural Networks and Reinforcement Learning"
 ---

 # RoboBallet: Planning for Multi-Robot Reaching with Graph Neural Networks and Reinforcement Learning